 To whom does the MAP policy apply?

-All Scrum Alliance training partners, including REAs, trainer organizations, and CSTs/CSATs, and any third-party partners through which they list, market, or otherwise promote public courses.
+All Scrum Alliance training partners, including LTPs, trainers, and any third-party partners through which they list, market, or otherwise promote public courses.

-Will a trainer be penalized if they are listed as the trainer on a course by a REA or other training company that violates the MAP policy?
+Will a trainer be penalized if they are listed as the trainer on a course by a LTP or other training company that violates the MAP policy?

 The training organization that lists the course will be the entity held responsible for the course’s MAP compliance.